To fully explore my transition from Christian fundamentalism to atheism would require an

 totally devoted to its leaders, and every one of them were at peace with one another.”

-When I wrote this, probably in 1993, it made perfect sense to me that a nation following
+When I wrote this, circa 1993, it made perfect sense to me that a nation following

 “God’s laws” in the Bible would lead to a peaceful, optimal society.
 I thought

-this because I had been taught (by church and family) to think this during my childhood and
+this because I had been taught it by church and family during childhood.
+A few years

 commandments in the Old Testament, but hundreds, something I should have known already, having read